python/cpython/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_ChainExceptions(PyObject *exc, PyObject *val, PyObject *tb)

    Set the provided exception as the cause for the current exception.
 If there is no exception currently set (:c:func:`PyErr_Occurred` returns ``0``) this function behaves as like :c:func:`PyErr_Restore`, but if an exception is already set, set the context associated with it.

    The exception type should be a class.
 Do not pass an invalid exception type or value.
-This call takes away a reference to each object: you must own a reference to each object before the call and after the call you no longer own these references.
+This function steals a reference to each of its arguments in the same fashion as :c:func:`PyErr_Restore` does.

    .. warning::